Don’t Be Afraid of Losing Yourself In A Relationship: 7 Steps To Keep Your Independence (And Your Relationship)

 Don’t Rush When It Comes To Love

-When you are afraid of losing yourself in a relationship you tend to say “Yes” to every request before thinking if you have the time or energy to accept.
+When you’re afraid of losing yourself in a relationship, you tend to say “Yes” to every request before thinking if you have the time or energy to accept.
 You end up feeling overburdened and resentful of the person making the requests.

-Remember, by saying “No” to their request you are not saying that you don’t love or value them.
-What you’re doing is making sure that you aren’t sacrificing yourself to order to earn love.
+Remember, by saying “No” to their request you aren’t saying that you don’t love or value them.
+What you’re doing is making sure that you aren’t sacrificing yourself to earn their love.
+Don’t rush and agree to things that you don’t want.
+Slow down by telling your partner you’ll think about it and get back to them.

-You can also rush into a relationship before you know if someone is a good match for you.
+Your loneliness can cause you to rush into a relationship before you know if someone is a good match for you.
 You let your fear of being alone take over and commit to a relationship before you know who someone is.

 Slow down the dating process and wait before committing to exclusivity.
 Make sure to take time for yourself throughout the stages of dating.
 Practice your refueling activities, and don’t be so convenient.
 You’ll discover that you can quickly break the habit of losing yourself in a relationship.